Frequently Asked Questions

 Does my account auto-renew?
 How do renewals work?

-- Free accounts are unlimited forever.
+StreamTimer accounts are free!
 They do not need to be renewed and will stay active.

-I signed up for a free account but, I cannot log in.
+I signed up for an account but, I cannot log in.

-If you cannot find your verification email, visit the My Account or Subscription Level page to re-send the email verification link.
+If you cannot find your verification email, visit the My Account page to re-send the email verification link.